Wyoming Spring Creek Field Studies: Anthropology/Archaelogy

 • An understanding of the history and pre-history of Wyoming

 Most of the time this program is based in and around Laramie, Wyoming region.
-Students will frequently visit Allen L. Cook Spring Creek Preserve located a short drive west of the small town of Rock River, WY.
-The property is a sprawling 6000-acre tract that embraces pristine dinosaur-bone-bearing beds, 9,000 years of Native American archaeology, native prairie ecosystems, and a section of the original grade of the 1869 trans-continental railroad.
+Students will regularly visit Allen L. Cook Spring Creek Preserve located a short drive west of the small town of Rock River, WY.
+The property is a sprawling 6000-acre tract that embraces pristine dinosaur-bone-bearing beds, at least 9,000 years of Native American prehistory and history, native prairie ecosystems, and a section of the original grade of the 1869 trans-continental railroad.
 There are even the remains of an old ghost town on the property.
 The Preserve includes prominent exposures of the Jurassic Morrison Formation, which contains some of the most famous dinosaurs in the world.
 In fact, the finest example of Diplodocus carnegii, whose skeleton resides in the Carnegie Museum of Natural History in Pittsburgh, was unearthed from a site only about 30 miles north.
 Unlike many dinosaur sites, the Spring Creek Preserve was left untouched during the great Western U.S. excavations of the 19th and 20th centuries.

 Temperatures and precipitation vary based on the season.
 Weather near Rock River and Laramie, Wyoming can still be unpredictable in June.
 The temperatures average 60-80 degrees Fahrenheit during the day and 35-55 degrees Fahrenheit at night.
 Temperatures cool off at night and there’s also always potential for rain.
 It is a good idea to pack a light, waterproof/resistant jacket.